zhangshiyuan/academic-Shiyuan/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval
+- Microwave Passive Circuits
+- Next-Generation Antenna Design
+- Feeding Networks for Multi-beam System
+- Multi-Dimensional Topological Circuits

 # Education to show in About widget
 education: